pmbuko/KerbMinder/README.md

 ![KerbMinder logo](installer_components/KerbMinder_logo.png "KerbMinder icon")

-KerbMinder is a tool for Mac OS X that attempts to automatically refresh or renew a logged-in user's Kerberos ticket any time the network state changes.
-It only presents a UI if a password is required to renew or retrieve a ticket.
+**KerbMinder** is a tool for Mac OS X that keeps a logged-in user's Kerberos ticket current by attempting to renew or refresh it automatically any time the network state changes.
+It only presents a UI if it needs the user to supply a password.

 ![KerbMinder dialog](installer_components/dialog.png "KerbMinder dialog")

-The password can be saved to the keychain so all subsequent renewals use it.
+The password can be saved to the keychain so all subsequent renewals can use it.
 Should the saved password get out of sync with the domain — e.g. after the user changes their password — the keychain will automatically remove the old saved password and the user will be prompted to enter one.

 KerbMinder is designed for users with network-authenticated mobile accounts who often work off of corporate networks via VPN.